 The radio is tuned to 3.880 MHz (where no one is transmitting), but there are two different conversations going on: one at 3.875 MHz using LSB, and another at 3.885 MHz using AM.
 The scope shows the recent history of the radio signal (called waterfall) where the present is at the top and the past at the bottom.
-Blue represent a low signal and yellow or red represent a high signal.
+Blue represent a weak signal strength and yellow or red represent a strong signal strength.
 Here are some things to notice:

-LSB (3.875 MHz) AM (3.885 MHz) Symmetry The signal is on the left (low side) of where the carrier would be (at 3.875 MHz) and varies with speech.
-The signal has a strong, constant carrier in the centre, and two symmetrical sides that vary with speech.
-Bandwidth About 3 kHz on the low side of 3.875 MHz About 6 kHz (3 kHz on each side of 3.885 MHz) Pauses During pauses, no radio signal is transmitted.
+LSB (3.875 MHz) AM (3.885 MHz) Symmetry The signal has a strong, constant carrier in the centre, and two symmetrical sides that vary with speech.
+Bandwidth About 2.7 kHz on the low side of 3.875 MHz About 6 kHz (2.7 kHz on each side of 3.885 MHz, with two gaps near the carrier) Pauses During pauses, no radio signal is transmitted.
 During pauses, the carrier is still transmitted.
 An AM signal can be understood in LSB mode because it contains the lower side band required.
 But an LSB signal can't be understood in AM mode because both sidebands and the carrier are needed to process the signal.